-- 4.2 Most important symptoms and Any relevant information can be found in other parts of this section and in sections 2 and 11. - 4.3 Advice for doctor Treat symptomatically
+- 4.2 Most important symptoms and Any relevant information can be found in other parts of this section and in sections effects, both acute and delayed 2 and 11. - 4.3 Advice for doctor Treat symptomatically

 This material may be a potent pulmonary sensitiser which causes bronchospasm even in patients without prior airway hyperreactivity.
 Clinical symptoms of exposure involve mucosal irritation of respiratory and gastrointestinal tracts.
 Activated charcoal (1 g/kg) and a cathartic (sorbitol, magnesium citrate) may be useful for ingestion